 - 2 tablespoons melted butter or vegetable oil

-- Whisk milk, eggs and melted butter.
+- Whisk milk, eggs, melted butter, and vanilla.

 - Combine dry ingredients in a bowl and whisk.